ChengZhongShen/Advanced_Lane_Lines/README.md

 #### 3. perspective transform

-to implement perspective tranform, first need get the tranform parameter `M` and `Minv`.
+To implement perspective tranform, first need get the tranform parameter `M` and `Minv`.
 This is done by the `view_perspective.py`, just like camera_cal, get the parameter then write into a pickle file for further use.
+You could run "view_perspective.py" to see the transform.

-the view transform use manully adjust the 4 source piont. after server time adjust, the 4 poinst as below.
+the view transform use manully adjust the 4 source piont. after serveral times adjust, the 4 poinst as below.

 ```python
 src = np.float32(